scm-manager/scm-manager/docs/en/user/group/index.md

 It is possible to create groups in SCM-Manager to not authorize each user individually.
 Groups can be authorized and can contain an unlimited number of users.

 ### Overview
 The groups overview shows a list of all groups that are existing.
 Groups are distinguished between internal and external groups.
 Internal groups are groups that were created in SCM-Manager and are indicated by a house icon.
-External groups were created by external sources like a connected LDAP instance and have a world icon.
+External groups were created for [external sources](./external.md) like a connected LDAP instance and have a world icon.

 ![Groups Overview](assets/groups-overview.png)